Ayesha Erotica

-Ayesha Erotica (born August 11, 1996) is an American singer, rapper, songwriter, and record producer.
-Known for her elusive media image and sexually-charged music, her songs are often 2000s-inspired and feature a hyperpop sound.
+Ayesha Alexis Aucellio (born August 11, 1996), known professionally as Ayesha Erotica, is an American indie singer-songwriter, rapper, record producer and web actress.
+Known for her elusive social media image and sexually-charged music, her songs typically feature 2000s-inspired imagery and a hyperpop sound.

-Erotica began releasing music online under the Ayesha Erotica alias in 2015, and independently released two albums, two extended plays (EPs), and several singles in the following two years.
-She rose to prominence for collaborating with singers Slayyyter and That Kid before taking a hiatus from 2018 to 2023.
+Erotica began releasing music online in 2015 on SoundCloud.
+She independently released her debut studio album, Big Juicy, in 2016, with her second record, Barely Legal, and the EP, Cumshot, following shortly after.
+She later gained mainstream attention for collaborating with other hyperpop artists such as Slayyyter and That Kid before taking a hiatus from music starting in 2018, during which her music rose to further popularity on social media.
+Following her return to music in 2023, she appeared on singles by Joey Valence & Brae and Odetari, among others, and in 2025, released her third studio album, Precum.

+Early life

+Erotica was born on August 11, 1996, to Sally Harrington.
+She is a transgender woman and began transitioning at 16 years old in December 2012, shortly after the release of her third album Fergoo from her old alias "Glitterfruitjuice".

+She has released several songs, albums, mixtapes and extended plays as several personas and aliases between 2007 and 2014.

 Career

-Erotica was born in 1996.
-She is a transgender woman.
-She first began releasing music under the Ayesha Erotica alias in 2015.
-She rose to prominence from her single SoundCloud releases before releasing her debut album Big Juicy, in 2016.
+Erotica began uploading under the Ayesha Erotica alias in 2015.
+She rose to prominence with her single SoundCloud releases while living in Huntington Beach, California, before releasing her debut album as Ayesha Erotica, Big Juicy, in 2016.

-She met singer and songwriter Slayyyter through Twitter, and Erotica soon sent her the beat to what would become Slayyyter's 2018 song "BFF".
-Together, the two released several other collaborative songs on SoundCloud, including the That Kid collaboration "Dial Tone", which Steffanee Wang of Nylon praised as a "DIY triumph" and which Papers Brendan Wetmore described as a breakout hit for all three artists.
-Several of the collaborations between Erotica and Slayyyter were included on Slayyyter's debut self-titled mixtape released the following year, with Erotica credited under the name Ms. Cheeseburger.
+She met singer-songwriter Slayyyter through Twitter, and Erotica soon sent her the beat to what would become Slayyyter's 2018 song "BFF".
+Together, the two released several other songs on SoundCloud, including the That Kid collaboration "Dial Tone", which Steffanee Wang of Nylon praised as a "DIY triumph" and Papers Brendan Wetmore described as a breakout hit for all three artists.
+Several of the collaborations between Erotica and Slayyyter were included on Slayyyter's debut self-titled mixtape released the following year, with Erotica credited under the alias Ms. Cheeseburger.
+In 2018, Erotica removed her music from the internet and stopped releasing under the name Ayesha Erotica after a “fan” on Discord doxxed and deadnamed her.
+Erotica attributed this incident to fellow artist Quinn Fatal; which eventually led to Fatal leaking demos made by Erotica which had previously been unreleased.
+This series of events led to Erotica's then-indefinite hiatus from music, announcing her retirement through an Instagram post.

-Hiatus (2018–2023)

-In 2018, Erotica took her music off of the internet and stopped making music using the name Ayesha Erotica, after a fan on Discord had doxxed and deadnamed her and another user leaked her unreleased demos.
-Many of her songs, including "Vacation Bible School", "Sixteen", which was featured on her 2016 album Big Juicy, her 2017 song "Yummy", and a number of unreleased demos, became popular TikTok audios starting in 2019.

-Erotica produced the majority of songs on That Kid's debut mixtape, Crush, which was released in April 2020.
-A mashup of "Yummy" with the song "Righteous" by Mo Beats also found success on TikTok in 2023 due to the virality of videos by influencer Sabrina Bahsoon on the London Underground in which they were featured.